ShubhamPoriya/ShubhamPoriya/README.md

 - 👀 I’m interested in **Machine Learning** and **Web and Software Development**
 - 🗓 Currently building projects with REACT.js
 - 🔮 Future Projects: My own portfolio, A cake ordering website, recipe app.
-- 💞️ I’m looking to collaborate on preferably computer vision projects.
-Also would love to work on interesting ideas
+- 💞️ I’m looking to collaborate on preferably software dev projects.
+Also would love to work on interesting ideas and web 3.0 projects.
 - [Twitter: Shubham Poriya](https://twitter.com/PoriyaShubham)
 - [LinkedIn: Shubham Poriya](linkedin.com/in/shubham-poriya-08274b92)